10 Easy Patellar Tendonitis Exercises For Knee Pain Relief

 Strenuous physical activities like jumping and running may lead to the development of patellar tendonitis.
 Repeatedly performing these activities in daily life can accumulate stress in patellar tendon and ultimately lead to inflammation.

-Athletes, who participate in sports like basketball and volleyball, can face this issue more than compared to the average people.
+Athletes, who participate in sports like basketball and volleyball, can face this issue more than the average people.

 2. Muscle Imbalance